-When I started the blog, my intention wasn’t to focus strongly on travels to the United Arab Emirates (or Switzerland).
-Still, somehow, Dubai has become the main focus of my blog, and after many visits and trying out a lot of different activities, I feel confident enough to write about my experiences as a solo female traveler in Dubai, and so I am happy to answer your questions in this “Solo Female Travel in Dubai guide.”
+When I started the blog, my intention wasn’t to focus strongly on travels to the United Arab Emirates.
+Still, somehow, Dubai has become one of the main focus of my blog.
+After many visits and trying out a lot of different activities, I feel confident enough to write about my experiences as a solo female traveler in Dubai, and so I am happy to answer your questions in this “Solo Female Travel in Dubai guide.”

 Dubai is, I think, one of the safest places that I can think of and the best place to travel solo as a female.

 TIPS FOR SOLO TRAVELERS TO DUBAI

 This guide helps you find out about important security aspects, the best things to do traveling solo, and more travel tips for solo (female) travelers.

 Security Aspects in Dubai